juristr/fabiangosebrink.github.io/_posts/2016-08-27-how-to-set-up-angular-and-webpack-in-visual-studio-with-asp-net-core.md

 ![How to set up Angular 2 and Webpack in Visual Studio with ASP.NET Core]({{site.baseurl}}assets/articles/wp-content/uploads/2016/08/Clipboard02.jpg)

 Make sure you have installed the latest typescript nuget package because we will need it later to work with angular2 and visual studio 2015.
-A Resharper in the latest version also cannot be a mistake J
+A Resharper in the latest version also cannot be a mistake ;)

 ### Add the necessary files and folders